-From the second half of 2022, however, immigration has been gaining salience once more, with 21% mentioning immigration in June 2023.
+From the second half of 2022, however, immigration has been gaining salience once more; from a low of 6% in April 2022, salience rose and stayed consistently above 20% from March 2023 to May 2024, before rising further above 30% after June 2024.
+In October 2024, the figure reached 38%, showing immigration to be a top issue of concern for the first time since 2016.
 During this period, immigration has been prominent in the news, with record net migration figures hitting the headlines as well as irregular immigration and the issue of housing asylum seekers featuring large in the political agenda.

-Other recent trends include a spike in the share of people mentioning defence coinciding with the onset of war in Ukraine, and over 40% mentioning the economy as the cost-of-living crisis made itself felt during the winter of 2022/23.
+Other recent trends include rising concern for the NHS, which elicited a similar level of concern to immigration at 36% in October 2024.
 Note that respondents can name more than one issue if they want to, and the totals come to more than 100%.